This Day In Writing History

 In the late 1960s, Hunter wrote many articles for national magazines.
 One of them, titled The Hashbury is the Capital of the Hippies criticized the hippie generation for lacking the political convictions of the New Left and the artistic fire of the Beat generation and for only being interested in drugs and free love.

-Hunter was a political activist for the New Left with strong convictions.
+Possessing strong political convictions, Hunter became an activist for the New Left.
 He signed the Writers and Editors War Tax Protest, a pledge to refuse to pay taxes to support the Vietnam War.

 One of his heroes was the legendary Cuban revolutionary Ernesto "Che" Guevara.
 Though he would rarely label his political beliefs, he would retain his strong anti-capitalist convictions throughout his life.

 The two men traveled together in a car loaded with an ample supply of drugs of all sorts, and were frequently stoned.
-A major theme of the novel was the ultimate failure of the late 1960s counterculture movement, which would vanish by the mid 1970s.
+A major theme of the novel was the ultimate failure of the late 1960s American counterculture, which would vanish by the mid 1970s.

 In 1972, Thompson covered the presidential election in a series of articles for Rolling Stone that would be published in book form as Fear and Loathing on the Campaign Trail '72.
 He loathed then President Richard Nixon.